Youth Entrepreneurship Initiative

 - Cultivate partnerships with out-of-school organizations focused on social ventures.

 We also recognize the Otto Bremer Student Entrepreneur of the Year, awarded to an officer of one of the JAUM Company of the Year competing teams.
-Congratulations to Michael Cao, the 2018 winner from Mounds View High School, who received a $1,000 post-secondary scholarship.
+Congratulations to Brandon Arneson, the 2019 winner from Edison High School (Minneapolis), who received a $1,000 post-secondary scholarship.